jayaprakashponnala/jayaprakashponnala/README.md

 - 🔭 I’m currently working on improving my skills in Backend and Frontend Development.
 - 🌱 I’m currently learning Competitive Programming to enhance my problem-solving abilities.
 - 💬 Ask me about anything related to Java, Node.js, or React development.
-- 📫 How to reach me: jayaprakashponnala13@gmail.com (old email)
+- 📫 How to reach me: jayaprakashponnala13@gmail.com
 ## About Me

 I'm passionate about building robust applications and creating seamless user experiences.
 My main focus is on frontend and backend development, leveraging technologies like Java, Node.js, Express.js, HTML5, CSS3, and React.
 Outside of coding, I love exploring new destinations through traveling and indulging in movie marathons.